neo-project/global-blockchain-compliance-hub/_posts/Spain/1111-11-01-spain-registry-requirements.md

 ### Foundations
 Foundations are formed when some amount of capital, property, or other assets is irrevocably committed toward serving the general interest.
 In Spain, the “general interest” may include, but is not limited to:
->“social matters, education, culture, sports, health care, cooperation for development, environment, scientific research or volunteer work or any other public benefit purpose (open clause).”
+- Social causes
+- Education
+- Culture
+- Sports
+- Healthcare
+- Development
+- Environmental causes
+- Scientific research
+- Other public benefit purposes

 Individuals and and legal entities may establish a foundation.
 A least 70% of annual income must be used for the public benefit purposes of the foundation.
 Foundations also may not pursue a private purpose, such as providing benefits to founders’ immediate family.

 To establish a foundation, founders must have:
 - Starting capital of at least 30,000 euros (typically)
 - Founding document
-- Either *inter vivos* (notary deed) or *causa mortis* (will)
+- Either an *inter vivos* (notary deed) or *causa mortis* (will)
 - Name and address of founder
 - Founder purpose
 - Foundation purpose